omprabhu98/omprabhu98/README.md

 I have 1 year of software experience in C++ and Python at Nuro Robotics and I have completed my Master's of Engineering at the University of California, Berkeley with a concentration in Control of Robotics and Autonomous Systems.
 I graduated Summa Cum Laude from Rutgers University with a Bachelor of Science in Mechanical Engineering and a minor in Computer Science.
 My interests include robotics, autonomous vehicles, computer vision, and aerospace and I am looking for full-time opportunities where I can use my technical skills to work on projects that will accelerate humanity into the future!
 When I am not working, I enjoy playing volleyball, doing crosswords, and participating in trivia contests.

 This page contains a portfolio of some of my previous and current projects.
+Most of these projects I contributed to with a school email account so I have just forked over the repositories.
 I have added links and descriptions for each of them, but feel free to email me any further questions at omprabhu98@gmail.com

 ## Completed